mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 straight Jinja loop, i.e., ``{%- for element in list %}``.
 However, there are particular cases where Jinja itself is not enough either, or it simply can become too complex and unreadable.
-When I need to deal with a complex task, I sometimes feel that "I'd better write this in Python than Jinja".
+When I need to deal with a complex task, I sometimes feel that _"I'd better write this in Python than Jinja (or a combination of both)"_.

-As we all know already, Salt is an extremely flexible framework, due to its simple internal architecture: a dense core that allows pluggable interfaces to be added.
+As we know already, Salt is an extremely flexible framework, due to its simple internal architecture: a dense core that allows pluggable interfaces to be added.
 For instance, if you look at the [official repository on GitHub](https://github.com/saltstack/salt/tree/develop/salt), you will notice